btudorache/artbazar/README.md

 # ArtBazar

 Social website dedicated to artists for an easier way to share their work to the world.
-Built with React and Spring Boot PostgreSQL.
-The main idea is that there are 2 types of users: **Artists** and **Explorers**. *Artists* will be able to post their art based on categories, and *Explorers* will be able to interact with *Artits*, rate their works and even commision works from them.
+Built with React and Spring Boot and PostgreSQL.

+The main idea is that there are 2 types of users: **Artists** and **Explorers**. *Artists* will be able to post their art based on categories, and *Explorers* will be able to interact with *Artists*, rate their works and even commision works from them.

+The website is not meant to be deployed or anything like that.
+It's a bigger project build to exercise modern web development.

 ## Setup